P. Varadarajulu Naidu: Cheranmadevi school controversy

 Varadarajulu joined Periyar and Kalyanasundara Mudaliar and strongly opposed the practice of separate dining for Brahman and non-Brahman students in Shermadevi Gurukulam, a national school run by V. V. S. Aiyar.
 The issue was brought to the notice of Gandhi and Aiyar later resigned.
 When the Tamil Nadu Congress Committee met in April 1925 to discuss the issue, the recommendation of C. Rajagopalachari and Rajan that Congress should not interfere and that the school should instead be advised to eliminate the practice was swept aside.
 The resolution which prevented gradations of merit based on birth should not be observed by nationalist parties moved by Ramanathan passed.
 Rajagopalachari and six of his associates resigned from TNCC citing that caste prejudices could not be overcome by coercion.
 However, Varadarajulu Naidu stayed on in the Congress even as Periyar left the party.

 Temple entry

 In his later years, Varadarajulu Naidu actively participated in the temple-entry movements in Madras Presidency.

 Journalism

 Varadarajulu started the weekly Tamil newspaper Tamil Nadu in 1925.
 In 1931, Varadarajulu Naidu started The Indian Express but had to sell off the newspaper within a year due to financial difficulties.

 Personal life

 Naidu had three daughters and six sons.
 His eldest son, Krishnadas, died in June 2012.
-Three of the his sons had served the Armed Forces.
+Three of his sons had served the Armed Forces.
 His son Balachandra was a World War 2 veteran, and spent more than 30 years as an officer in the Indian Army.
 His youngest son Dayanandan also retired in 1993 as a Colonel in the Indian Army.
 Naidu's son-in-law, K.L.K.
 Row, rose up to the level of Vice-Admiral in the Navy.